 - Federal financial aid and scholarships available

-*Visit the GMU ODKM site for more information.
+*Visit the GMU ODKM site or contact firstname.lastname@example.org for more information.

 University of Massachusetts Master's Degree in Union Leadership and Administration

 The University of Massachusetts offers a Master's Degree in Union Leadership and Administration (ULA) at its Labor Relations and Research Center in Amherst, Massachusetts.
 This part-time, low residency program is designed for union officers, staff and activists.
 The ULA program provides the technical skills necessary for today's union leaders to confront the challenges facing the modern labor movement.

 For more information, call or write: